xmatters-tko/battlesnake-java/README.md

 - ```heroku --version```

 ## Preparing your project
-DON'T SKIP THIS STEP.
+**DON'T SKIP THIS STEP**.
 You'll need your own copy of this project under your own GitHub account in order to make and publish changes to your snake.
 - Make sure you are signed in to your GitHub account
 - Fork this [project](https://github.com/xmatters-tko/xm-battlesnake-java/fork)